umbraco/UmbracoDocs/Tutorials/Editor-Manual/Media-Management/Working-with-Folders.md

 2. Click on the options icon ***(•••)*** and click choose the folder from the context menu.
 3. Enter a name for your folder and click ***Save*** to create the folder.

-Foldersare purely for sortingwithin the mediasection.
+Folders are purely for sorting within the media section.
 They will not be part of the image URL nor will they create a folder on the server with the given name.

 ![createMedia.jpg](images/createMedia.jpg)